 FIg. S6.5 Mean square error distribution of Elastic net regression predicting target gene expression from TF expression The x-axis is the mean square error range across protein-coding target genes.
 The y-axis is the density of target genes.
+An associated Data file with the error values for each gene is on the website (adult.psychencode.org)